 - Pleasing texture

-Many people prefer to use Manuka honey not just as a kind of topical cream, but also as something to ingest on a regular basis.
-That’s why great-tasting variants of honey are highly valued.
+Many people prefer to use Manuka honey not just as a kind of topical cream.
+They also ingest it on a regular basis.
+That’s why great-tasting variants are highly valued.

-Wedderspoon’s Raw Manuka Honey is one of the best-tasting variants of this specific product that I’ve been able to try.
-Whether you choose to consume it on its own or use it as an ingredient in a dish, the flavor it presents is highly appealing.
-It also helps that it has a smoother texture that you want to find in honey.
+Wedderspoon’s Raw is one of the best-tasting variants of this specific product that I’ve been able to try.
+Whether you choose to consume it on its own or use it as an ingredient in a dish, the flavor it possesses is highly appealing.
+It also helps the kind of silky smooth texture you want to see in honey.

 It’s also worth noting that this product features a KFactor of 16.
-That’s an indicator that the pollen present in this honey will be able to provide you with the health benefits you need.
+The KFactor rating hints that the amount of pollen present in this Manuka honey will be able to provide you with the health benefits you need.

 - Will taste great whether consumed raw or used in a dish